 In addition to reflecting the beliefs of the University of Louisiana Monroe, the Kitty DeGree School of Nursing supports the American Nurses Association (ANA) beliefs regarding use of social media.
 Social networking and the Internet provide unparalleled opportunities for rapid knowledge exchange and dissemination among many people, but this exchange does not come without risk.
 Nurses and nursing students have an obligation to understand the nature, benefits, and consequences of participating in social networking of all types.
 Online content and behavior has the potential to enhance or undermine not only the individual nurse's career, but also the nursing profession.
 (American Nurses Association, September, 2011)

-The Kitty DeGree School of Nursing has adopted the following principles and tips to prevent problems of social networking as stated by ANA and applies to all nursing faculty, staff, and students.
+The Kitty DeGree School of Nursing has adopted the ANA's Principles for Social Networking.
+These apply to all nursing faculty, staff, and students.

 ANA's Principles for Social Networking